SoftwareAG/c8y-docs/content/dtm/asset-types-bundle/property-library.md

 {{< c8y-admon-info>}}

-If there is a file size limit set for the tenant, you see the limit in the label.<br>
+If there is a file size limit set for the tenant, you see this limit in the field.<br>
 During the bulk import, the file size validation is skipped as the file is already uploaded to the tenant.